High Contrast Mode:

 A GFCI should be used in any indoor or outdoor area where water may come into contact with electrical products.
 For reference, the National Electrical Code GFCI requirements (and effective date):

-Consider portable GFCI protection whenever operating electrically-powered garden equipment (mower, hedge trimmer, edger, etc.).
-Additionally, portable GFCI protection works with electric tools (drills, saws, sanders, etc.) for do-it-yourself work in and around the house.
+Consider portable GFCIs whenever operating electrically-powered garden equipment (mower, hedge trimmer, edger, etc.) or electric tools (drills, saws, sanders, etc.) for do-it-yourself work in and around the house.
+Unlike fixed receptacles, portable GFCIs plug directly into any standard outlet and extend ground fault protection to devices that would otherwise be unprotected.

 Can I install GFCIs Myself?